xiix0/scam/README.md

-You own a dog, but you can only feed a cat.
+Tomorrow, you can be anywhere.